10. Publishing to GraphOS

 The Studio Launches page showing the supergraph schema button and a summary of changes

-If everything looks good to go, we should be able to for the new recommendedPlaylists for a recipe.
+If everything looks good to go, we should be able to for the new reviews and overallRating for a particular listing.

 First, make sure that you've stopped your rover dev process, and booted up your .
 Remember that the router binary we downloaded connects to the —so we're ready to test out our published changes "in production"!
 (Well, as close to production as we'll get in this tutorial!)